Workplace bullying and harassment

 - seek support

-- report the harassment at your workplace
+- report the bullying at your workplace

 Talk to the person

-If you believe you are being harassed, you can ask the person to stop and let them know that what they are doing is unreasonable.
+If you believe you are being bullied, you can ask the person to stop and let them know that what they are doing is unreasonable.
 This lets the person know that their behaviour is not OK and gives them a chance to change.

 If you are thinking of talking to the person you should: